 Best iPhones for Seniors in 2025

-There are over 15 generations of iPhone, however, and within each generation there are several models with slightly different specifications.
-After months of testing, I’ve come up with five of my favorites.
-Whether you’re looking for a budget-friendly iPhone or one with a high-definition camera, this list has a pick for you.
+There are over 16 generations of iPhones, however, and within each generation, there are several models with slightly different specifications.
+After months of testing, I’ve come up with five of my favorites — including my top overall pick, the iPhone 16e.
+Whether you’re looking for a budget-friendly iPhone or one with a high-definition camera, this list has the best options for you.

 The Best iPhones for Seniors